As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

-Today’s recipe is a very quick one, plantain mosa but I called it plantain puffies.
+Plantain mosa is one of Nigerians popular small chops served at parties.
+It tastes like puff puff but with the additional flavour from plantain and the use of cornmal flour instead of plain flour.
+Plantain mosa recipe is very simple and easy to make and of course very delicious too.
 It would only take you roughly an hour and after that everyone around your table would be munching away.
 That is if they are lucky as there is every chance you eat it all before you finish frying it.

 Plantain mosa/puffies is the new addition to the Nigerian appetiser served at parties.
 It is called small chops but I make my plantain mosa own differently.

-1 cup of semolina flour (250g) substitute with plain flour or corn flour
+Semolina flour: substitute with plain flour or cornmeal flour

 Vegetable oil for frying